jitusharma7/ANN-Churn-Modelling-/README.md

 ## Result
-1. The accuracy of model  is 86.60%.
+1. The accuracy of the model is 86.60%.
 2. Loss is the penalty for a bad prediction.
-Basically the aim is to make the validation loss as low as possible.
+The aim is to make the validation loss as low as possible.

 ## Credit